armory/documentation/_install_guide/dns_and_ssl.md

 API_HOST=http://spinnaker.mydomain.com
 ```

 ## SSL Termination at the ELB

-For Secure Sockets Layer (SSL), it can be beneficial to terminate SSL at the Elastic Load Balancer (ELB) whenever feasible.
+For SSL, it can be beneficial to terminate SSL at the Elastic Load Balancer (ELB) whenever feasible.
 Amazon has the [Key Management Service (KMS)](https://aws.amazon.com/kms/) for this purpose.
 If you need to handle certificate management at the application level, you might want to check out [Netflix's Lemur](http://techblog.netflix.com/2015/09/introducing-lemur.html) project.

 ## Enabling HTTPS/SSL in Spinnaker